Azure-Samples/openai-end-to-end-baseline/README.md

 1. Open the [Machine Learning Workspace](https://ml.azure.com/) and choose your workspace.
 Ensure you have [enabled Prompt flow in your Azure Machine Learning workspace](https://learn.microsoft.com/azure/machine-learning/prompt-flow/get-started-prompt-flow?view=azureml-api-2#prerequisites-enable-prompt-flow-in-your-azure-machine-learning-workspace).

-1. Create a new Prompt flow with a single python step and save the flow.  **Important: make sure the output name on the flow is 'answer'.
-The sample application is looking for that in the response.**
+1. Create a new Prompt flow with a single python step and save the flow.  **Important: make sure the input name is 'question' and output name on the flow is 'answer'.
+If your input or output names differ, change the chatInputName or chatOutputName environment variables for the web app either in the Bicep or in the deployed App Service.*

 ```python
 from promptflow import tool